BIH-MI/herald-demo/README.md

 ## Exploring the demo

-Simply download the repository and open the `index.html` file locally in your browser.
+Access the live demonstration at [herald-lang.org](http://herald-lang.org).
 The web page will guide you through the live demo, showcasing HERALD's application on three distinct synthetic example datasets.

+To deploy it locally, simply download the repository and open the `index.html` file in your browser.

 ## Features